 What Is Bitcoin & How Does Bitcoin Work?

 Bitcoin is a digital currency that uses an open-source, peer-to-peer protocol to conduct, verify and record transactions.
-It is a decentralized form of currency not backed by any government or financial institution, or pegged to the value of any hard commodity such as gold.

 What is Bitcoin and How Bitcoin Works?